edwardvmills/NURBSlib_EVM/README.md

 ###In this repo:
 -a single .py with all the 'geometry' functions, where i try to use the most basic inputs.
 -individual .fcmacro files that tie the current GUI and selection behavior of FreeCAD to single modeling operations.
--'odds and ends' guioperationx.fcmacro functions to handle placing the basic points/tangents as necessary.
-These are not really related to the main goal of formulating NURBS.
+-'odds and ends' guioperationx.fcmacro functions to assist in creating sketches to pass to the NURBS tools.
 -test model files.
 Here it gets incredibly messy because i use both git and horrible filenames to track different versions.
 These model files are irrelevant to the script structure, i keep them in the repo for my ease of access.